Socialist ideology of the Kuomintang: Chiang Kai-shek

 Contrary to the view that he was pro-capitalist, Chiang Kai-shek behaved in an antagonistic manner to the capitalists of Shanghai, often attacking them and confiscating their capital and assets for the use of the government, even while he was fighting the communists.

 Chiang crushed pro-communist worker and peasant organizations and the rich Shanghai capitalists at the same time.
 Chiang continued Sun's anti-capitalist ideology; Kuomintang media openly attacked the capitalists and capitalism, demanding government-controlled industry instead.
+The KMT established a large bureaucratic technostructure for managing its many state-owned enterprises, which attracted heavy criticism from foreign businesses due to the vast government monopolies and negative treatment of foreign competitors.

 Chiang blocked the capitalists from gaining any political power or voice in his regime.
 Once Chiang was done with his original rampage and "reign of terror" on pro-communist laborers, he proceeded to turn on the capitalists.
 Gangster connections allowed Chiang to attack them in the International Settlement, to force capitalists to back him up with their assets for his military expenditures.

 Support

 Revolutionary and communist leader Vladimir Lenin praised Sun Yat-sen and the Kuomintang for their ideology and principles.
 Lenin praised Sun, his attempts on social reformation and congratulated him for fighting foreign imperialism.
 Sun also returned the praise, calling him a "great man" and sent his congratulations on the revolution in Russia.